Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

 That which is asserted without evidence, falls with a simple denial.

-I deny 1) that Newman was ‘very friendly’ with von Hügel in the sense meant by the bishop, and 2) that, even if he was ‘very friendly’ with him, such a relationship would in itself taint Newman by association, in the way Bishop Sanborn’s innuendo implies.
+We deny 1) that Newman was ‘very friendly’ with von Hügel in the sense implied by such accusations, and 2) that, even if he was ‘very friendly’ with him, such a relationship would in itself taint Newman by association, in the way that Bishop Sanborn’s innuendo implies.

-Those who wish to make such attacks on the reputation of others – especially those who cannot defend themselves – should provide evidence, which can then be discussed.
+Those who wish to make such attacks on the reputation of others – especially those who cannot defend themselves – should provide evidence, which can then be weighed.
+In the absence of evidence, these claims fall with a simple denial.

 On the subject of age: von Hügel was 51 years Newman’s junior.
-This is an unusual (though not impossible) age difference to exist between those who were ‘very friendly’ in the sense implied by the bishop.
+Such an age difference makes for a rather improbable (though not impossible) basis for the two men to have been “very friendly” in the sense implied by the Bishop.

-It is true that Newman exchanged letters with von Hügel – as both men did with very many others, and as was much more common at the time.
-Drawing conclusions about who was ‘very friendly’ with whom based on letter-writing, might be akin to drawing the same conclusions based on email correspondence today.
-We all know that this would be foolish.
+It is true that Newman exchanged letters with von Hügel – as both men did with very many others, and as was much more common at the time than it is today.
+Drawing conclusions about who was “very friendly” with whom based on letter-writing, might be akin to drawing the same conclusions based on email correspondence today.
+We all know that this would be unsound.

-These letters – as with all Newman’s letters – could perhaps be described as being ‘very friendly’, in that they were written properly, and were respectful, polite and occasionally warm.
+These letters – as with all Newman’s letters – could perhaps be described as being “very friendly,” in that they were written properly, and were respectful, polite and occasionally warm.
 Those who are not used to writing in proper form might draw unwarranted conclusions from this.
-But it should be clear that interacting with someone in a way governed by basic manners and warmth is not the same as being ‘very friendly’ in the sense insinuated by Bishop Sanborn.
+But it should be clear that interacting with someone in a way governed by basic manners and warmth is not the same as being “very friendly” in the sense insinuated.

-In fact, reading between the lines of some of Newman’s surviving correspondence, it seems that he was trying to help von Hügel stay ‘in the light’, so to speak.[4]
+In fact, reading between the lines of some of Newman’s surviving correspondence, it seems that he was trying to help von Hügel stay “in the light,” so to speak.5

 Further, von Hügel himself was also less than flattering about Newman on several occasions, as can be seen in his biography by de la Bedoyere:

-‘There are surprisingly few references to Newman in the baron’s writings, and these few usually sound a critical note.
-“I used to wonder, in my intercourse with John Henry Newman, how one so good, and who had made so many sacrifices to God, could be so depressing”, he wrote in 1921.’
-[5]
+“There are surprisingly few references to Newman in the baron’s writings, and these few usually sound a critical note.
+‘I used to wonder, in my intercourse with John Henry Newman, how one so good, and who had made so many sacrifices to God, could be so depressing’, he wrote in 1921.”6

-(Let’s note that we are not treating this biography as an impartial or reliable account – but one would have thought that if there were any serious grounds for portraying the relationship with Newman as ‘very friendly’, then de la Bedoyere would have done so.)
+(Let us note that we are not treating this biography as an impartial or reliable account – but one would have thought that if there were any serious grounds for portraying the relationship with Newman as “very friendly,” then de la Bedoyere’s agenda would have prompted him to do so.)

 Further, in his famous collection of letters to his niece, von Hügel said the following of Newman’s Parochial and Plain Sermons:

-‘But then these sermons are rigorist – how they have depressed me!’[6]
+“But then these sermons are rigorist – how they have depressed me!”7

-So much for a ‘very friendly’ relationship based on a shared religious outlook.
+So much for a ‘very friendly’ relationship, let alone one based on a shared religious outlook.

 Von Hügel’s other associations

 Von Hügel also wrote widely and carried out correspondence with all sorts of persons, including W.G.
 Ward and Evelyn Waugh.
-De la Bedoyere suggests that his interactions with Ward were considerably warmer than those with Newman.[7]
+De la Bedoyere suggests that his interactions with Ward – a darling of the proponents of the anti-Newman myth – were considerably warmer than those with Newman.8

-Consider also the apparent honours given in relation to Cardinal Manning:
+Consider also the apparent honours given to Baron von Hügel by Cardinal Manning, another darling of the anti-Newman brigade:

-He also met with Pius XI and Pius XII before they were popes, enjoying walks with the latter – and with the former even helping him with aspects of his research and writing.[9]
+Von Hügel also met with Pius XI and Pius XII before they were popes, enjoying walks with the latter – and with the former even helping him with aspects of his research and writing.15

 Would we want to insinuate something about these men too?

 Of course not.
-Von Hügel’s biographer gives family prominence as a much more common-sense explanation, in relation to Dr Vaughan (who was later Cardinal Archbishop of Westminster), Bishop Hedley and Newman himself:
+Von Hügel’s biographer gives his family prominence as a much more common-sense explanation for his standing with these Churchman, in relation to Dr Vaughan (who was later Cardinal Archbishop of Westminster), Bishop Hedley and Newman himself:

-‘Breakfast with Dr. Vaughan, then Bishop of Salford, is explained by his mother-in-law’s friendship with the future cardinal.
-What with this, correspondence with Newman, and intimacy with Dr. Hedley, who stayed with them, it is evident that the baron and Lady Mary, combining blood with piety, took their place naturally in the highest Catholic Church society.’[10]
+“Breakfast with Dr. Vaughan, then Bishop of Salford, is explained by his mother-in-law’s friendship with the future cardinal.
+What with this, correspondence with Newman, and intimacy with Dr. Hedley, who stayed with them, it is evident that the baron and Lady Mary, combining blood with piety, took their place naturally in the highest Catholic Church society.”16

 Should Newman have shunned von Hügel?

-But in any case, it would be very foolish to suggest that friendship with a liberal, modernist or a sceptic automatically taints a man by association.
+But in any case, it would be wrong to suggest that friendship or friendly associations with a liberal, modernist or a sceptic automatically taints a man by association.

 As is clear from his life, writing and correspondence, Newman was animated by a love for souls and a desire to help everyone become and remain a Catholic.
-In this case, as I have already mentioned, some of Newman’s letters suggest that he (like Cardinal Pacelli and others) were trying to help this prominent and influential layman stay within the bounds of orthodoxy.
+In this case, as we have already mentioned, some of Newman’s letters suggest that he (like Cardinal Pacelli and others) were trying to help von Hügel, a prominent and influential layman, stay within the bounds of orthodoxy.

-Further, neither Newman, nor indeed most people, believe that the best way of achieving this is by privately deciding to shun everyone who is teetering on the edge, or who has already fallen – even if this can indeed be necessary at times.
+Further, neither Newman, nor indeed most people, believe that the best way of achieving this is by privately deciding to shun everyone who is teetering on the edge, or who has already fallen – even if such shunning can indeed be necessary at times.

 As Our Lord said: